 - If you are using a newly shipped unit, reset the mechanical function by locking down the tonearm rest, turning on the power, and flipping the lever to get a complete automatic cycle.
 The tonearm remains fixed to the rest while the mechanical system beneath is reset to proper positioning.

 - Check that the cartridge is correctly mounted with a good stylus.
 Also, check the tonearm wires.

 - Grounding a Crosley turntable is an easy DIY.
 Cut off the existing connector and crimp a (red) round crimp to the existing ground wire.

 - Cut off the existing connector and crimp a (red) round crimp to the existing ground wire.
 Now take another wire of the same gauge and crimp it around a (red) spade Stakon to the other end.
 Fix the two round connectors with a nut and bolt and tape them together with black tape.

 What If My Turntable Doesn’t Have A Ground?

 Not all amps come with a grounding terminal.
 If the amp doesn’t have a grounding terminal, stick the grounding wire’s copper spade connector to the amplifier’s metal box with gaffer tape.
 Then, attach the other end of the wire to the turntable’s chassis and a screw.

 Can You Use Speaker Wire For Grounding?

-No. Speaker wire cannot work as a ground wire because their gauge is too small.
+No, the speaker wire cannot work as a ground wire because its gauge is too small.
 An oxygen-free wire is essential only for speaker-wire.
 It is irrelevant for power and ground wire applications.